itu-square/SymexTRON/README.md

-# VeriTRAN
+# VeriTRON
-Verification of TRAN
+Verification of TRON